SpectraLogic/python-can/doc/bus.rst

 Thread safe bus
 ---------------

-This thread safe version of the :class:`~can.BusABC` class can be used by multiple threads at once.
+This thread safe version of the :class:`~pycan.BusABC` class can be used by multiple threads at once.
 Sending and receiving is locked separately to avoid unnecessary delays.
 Conflicting calls are executed by blocking until the bus is accessible.

-It can be used exactly like the normal :class:`~can.BusABC`:
+It can be used exactly like the normal :class:`~pycan.BusABC`:

     # 'socketcan' is only an example interface, it works with all the others too
-    my_bus = can.ThreadSafeBus(interface='socketcan', channel='vcan0')
+    my_bus = pycan.ThreadSafeBus(interface='socketcan', channel='vcan0')
     my_bus.send(...)
     my_bus.recv(...)

-.. autoclass:: can.ThreadSafeBus
+.. autoclass:: pycan.ThreadSafeBus
     :members: